Table of Contents

 }

-Each call to Play() will stop the previous playback (if any) and start playing from the beginning.
+Each call to Play() stops any previous playback (if active) and starts from the beginning.

 Caution

-When playing new data, the existing data in the scene will not be cleared.
-The state of AR components will also not be reset, and they will behave as if the camera data suddenly jumps from where the previous data stopped to where the new data starts.
+When playing new data, existing scene data isn't cleared.
+AR component states aren't reset either - they behave as if camera data suddenly jumps from the previous stopping point to the new data starting point.

-While this may not significantly affect some features, it could cause abnormal states for features that rely on motion tracking (such as dense spatial mapping, Mega, etc.), potentially impacting performance.
-Therefore, it is recommended to restart the session to reset the state of all AR components before playing new data.
+While this may not significantly affect some features, motion-tracking-dependent features (like dense spatial mapping and Mega) may enter abnormal states, impacting runtime effects.
+Therefore, it's recommended to restart the session to reset all AR component states before playing new data.

-Use FramePlayer.enabled to control the pause and resume of playback.
+Use FramePlayer.enabled to control playback pause and resume.

 For example, set FramePlayer.enabled = false to pause playback: